libavg/libavg/sphinxdoc/fx.rst

            If :py:attr:`colorize` is :py:const:`True`, all colors will be tinted according to the current :py:attr:`hue` value

+    .. autoclass:: InvertFXNode

+        Color Invert Effect.
+Inverts colors from nodes that it is attached to.

     .. autoclass:: NullFXNode

         Do-nothing effect.
 Exists primarily as aid in debugging libavg.